Cloud-NC-Engineering-Thailand/AKS-Runner-POC/README.md

 - **GitHub Account:** Have a GitHub account with admin privileges for the repository where you want to set up the runner.

-**3. GitHub Personal Access Token** : can be generated on the Settings page of your GitHub account, under Developer settings > Personal access tokens.
+**3. GitHub Personal Access Token** : Can be generated on the Settings page of your GitHub account, under Developer settings > Personal access tokens.

 ## Part 1 Setting up AKS Cluster
 1. Create AKS cluster